Ruila/note-memo/docs/Javascript/js-promise.md

 # [JS] Promise

+## Intro

+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 ## Promise with MacroTask and MicroTask

 Immediately after every macrotask, the engine executes all tasks from microtask queue, prior to running any other macrotasks or rendering or anything else.